Kwanelehadeb/AWS-Re-Start-Journey/projects/AWS chatbot/Ec2Quizbot.md

 ---

-## What I built — Part 2: Quiz chatbot (Challenge)
+## What we built — Part 2: Quiz chatbot (Challenge)
-After I had the basics working, I extended the bot into an interactive quiz.
+After we had the basics working, I extended the bot into an interactive quiz.

 Scenario
-- For the challenge I imagined an educational client, “Cloud Learners Inc.”, who wanted a chatbot that could test learners’ basic knowledge of Amazon S3.
+- For the challenge we imagined an educational client, “Cloud Learners Inc.”, who wanted a chatbot that could test learners’ basic knowledge of Amazon S3.

 Quiz experience
 - The bot asks multiple-choice questions and accepts short answers such as A, B, or C.